 Every clinical specialization requires nurses to be proficient in a distinct set of skills.
 Post-master’s certificates offer concentrations that allow students to practice and refine these skills in hands-on clinical environments.
-Certified NPs demonstrate the necessary knowledge to perform complex medical treatments while delivering safe, quality care.
+Certified NPs demonstrate the necessary knowledge to prescribe complex medical treatments while delivering safe, quality care.

-An online nurse practitioner curriculum not only provides students with the necessary clinical knowledge to perform their work, but may also provide the opportunity for them to develop other critical skills.
+An online nurse practitioner curriculum not only provides students with the necessary clinical knowledge to perform their work but may also provide the opportunity for them to develop other critical skills.

 NPs are often put in charge of other nurses and health care staff.
 This requires excellent leadership skills to ensure the efficient operation of a health care facility or practice.

 In a fast-paced clinical setting, NPs are often required to make decisions and solve problems that arise.
 Students can learn different ways to analyze situations and improve these critical skills.